 Greenfield Insurance Services is an Independent Insurance Broker specialising in providing Insurance Solutions to Business and High Net Worth private clients.

-Based in Park Gate, Southampton our Team of Insurance professionals are dedicated to providing string technical advice in order to hand pick policies to suit your individual needs.
+Based in Hampshire our Team of Insurance professionals are dedicated to providing strong technical advice in order to hand pick policies to suit your individual needs.
 All of our technical staff undergo a continuous training programme and work to our customer charter.
 Having established the business in 1989, Stephen Greenfield was joined by James Mant as a full Equity partner in 2001.
 Following Stephen’s retirement in 2018, James took over control of the company.